RashmiJK/AI-ML-Lab/docs/decision_trees.md

 3. Branch /Subtree:
 4. Decision Node:
 5. Leaf / Terminal Node:
 6. Splitting: It is the process of dividing a node into two or more sub-nodes.
-The most widely used splitting criteria anre Gini-index and Information Gain.
+The most widely used splitting criteria are Gini-index and Information Gain.
 7. Pruning: The process of removing the sub-nodes of a decision node.
 It is the opposite of the splitting process.
 This will help in tuning the tree to get a less biased decision.

 ![](../images/scatter_plot_decision_tree.png)